ksuther/KSScreenshotManager/README.md

 ## Configuration File

-The JSON configuration file now includes references to the simulators enabled on your system.
-The names in the `device_names` dictionary should match the simulator names as set up in your Xcode devices.
-The `ios_version` also needs to be set so that simulators can be switched appropriately.
+The JSON configuration file references the simulators on your system.
+The names in `device_names` should match the simulator names as set up in your Xcode devices.
+Xcode creates default simulators named iPhone 6, iPhone 6s, iPad Air, iPad Air 2, etc.

+`ios_version` is optional if you want screenshots to be created with a particular iOS version.
+If `ios_version` is not specified then the latest iOS version found will be used.

-You can get a list of the enabled simulators on the command line by running `xcrun instruments -w help` and using its output to help your populate these configuration values.
+You can get a list of the enabled simulators on the command line by running `xcrun instruments -s devices` and using its output to help your populate these configuration values.
 Note that connected hardware devices will also show up in this list.
 Run `xcrun simctl list` for a list narrowed down to your simulators.

 ## License